Czech Nymphing -

 I can think of innumerable stretches of water I used to walk past to get to the 'good' pools, especially on the Rivers of the central North Island, NZ, and the rivers of the West Coast (South Island, NZ).

 This technique is not particularly new, it has been used in Poland and Czechoslovakia for many years with references going back to the 1940's.
 In the US the Charles Brooks book 'Nymph Fishing for Larger Trout' describes a very similar method, and his book was written in 1976.
-The US "High-Sticking" technique is not a million miles away either, except that the rod tip is held high through the drift, and only lowered as the fly drifts down past the angler.
+The US "High-Sticking" technique is not a million miles away either.

 Gold Bead Nymph

-more info graphic For further info see the links below, and a Google search for "Czech nymphing" will reveal many more sites.
+more informationgraphic For further information see the links below, and a Google search for "Czech nymphing" will reveal many more sites.

 "Czech Nymphing - Straight From The Source", is a great article in Global Fly Fisher by a top exponent of the art, and a Czech.
 The detailed article covers some history of the fishing technique, clear instructions on the fishing technique, tackle requirements and set-up, flies and how to tie them.